2007 New Orleans Saints season: Game summary

-Following their season-opening loss to the Colts, the Saints flew to Raymond James Stadium for an NFC South duel with the Tampa Bay Buccaneers.
+Following their season opening loss to the Colts, the Saints flew to Raymond James Stadium for an NFC South duel with the Tampa Bay Buccaneers.
 In the first quarter, New Orleans trailed early as Bucs RB Carnell "Cadillac" Williams got a 1-yard TD run for the only score of the period.
 In the second quarter, the Saints continued to struggle as Tampa Bay QB Jeff Garcia hooked up with WR Joey Galloway on a 69-yard TD pass and a 24-yard pass.

 In the third quarter, the Buccaneers extended their lead with Williams getting another 1-yard TD run.
 Afterwards, New Orleans finally got on the board with FB Mike Karney getting a 1-yard TD run.
 However, in the fourth quarter, Tampa Bay closed out the game with kicker Matt Bryant's 27-yard field goal.
 The Saints got the final score of the game as QB Drew Brees completed a 4-yard TD pass to WR Marques Colston.

 With the loss, the Saints fell to 0–2.

 Week 3: vs. Tennessee Titans

 Trying to snap a two-game skid, the Saints played their Week 3 Monday night homeopener, as they played an interconference duel with the Tennessee Titans.
 In the first quarter, New Orleans' struggles continued as Titans kicker Rob Bironas nailed a 33-yard field goal, while QB Vince Young completed a 35-yard TD pass to WR Brandon Jones.
 In the second quarter, the Saints managed to get the only score of the period as RB Reggie Bush got a 1-yard TD run.
 In the third quarter, New Orleans took the lead with Bush getting another 1-yard TD run.
 However, Tennessee regained the lead with RB LenDale White's 1-yard TD run.
-In the fourth quarter, the Titans took over as Young completed a 3-yard TD pass to TE Bo Scaife, while DB Vincent Fuller ended the game with an interception return of 61 yards for a touchdown.
+In the fourth quarter, the Titans took over as Young completed a 3-yard TD pass to TE Bo Scaife, while Vincent Fuller ended the game with an interception return of 61 yards for a touchdown.
 In the game, QB Drew Brees was 29 of 45 for 225 yards with 4 interceptions (3 of them coming from LB Keith Bulluck).

 With the loss, the Saints entered their Bye Week at 0–3.